 the country's culture.
 The laws are unlikely to change anytime soon, unless

-democracy, an independent judiciary, and increased concern for human rights emerges.
+democracy, an independent judiciary, increased concern for human rights, and accurate knowledge of the cause of sexual orientation emerges.

-In the case of Nigeria, the death penalty is imposed in the northern, Muslim,
+In the case of Nigeria, the death penalty is imposed in the northern, predominately Muslim,

 area of the country.
 Long jail sentences are imposed in the southern, Christian,